 Resource Timephased

-EPM Timesheet; timesheet and EPM Dimensions (Project, Task, and Resource).
+EPM Timesheet: timesheet and Enterprise Project Management (EPM) dimensions (project, task, and resource)

-Timesheet; includes specific Timesheet Dimensions (Timesheet Project, Timesheet Task, and Timesheet Resource).
+Timesheet, including specific timesheet dimensions (Timesheet Project, Timesheet Task, and Timesheet Resource)

-MSP_Project_SharePoint; virtual cube that combines Project Non Timephased, Issues; Risks, and Deliverables cubes.
+MSP_Project_SharePoint: virtual cube that combines Project Non Timephased, Issues, Risks, and Deliverables cubes

-MSP_Project_Timesheet; virtual cube that combines Assignment Timephased, Resource TimePhased, and EPM Timephased cubes.
+MSP_Project_Timesheet: virtual cube that combines Assignment Timephased, Resource TimePhased, and EPM Timephased cubes

-MSP_Portfolio Analyser; virtual cube that combines Assignment Timephased and Resource Timephased cubes.
-Comparable to the older cubes supporting Portfolio Server (which is now packaged with Project Server 2010).
+MSP_Portfolio Analyser: virtual cube that combines Assignment Timephased and Resource Timephased cubes (Comparable to the older cubes supporting Portfolio Server, which is now packaged with Project Server 2010)

-Risks; WSS (Windows SharePoint Services) Risk data.
+Risks: Windows SharePoint Services (WSS) Risk data

-Issues; WSS Issues data.
+Issues: WSS Issues data

-Deliverables; WSS Deliverables data.
+Deliverables: WSS Deliverables data

-“Timephased” simply means the cube contains one or more Time Dimensions (such as Time and Fiscal Time)
+The term “timephased” simply means that the cube contains one or more time dimensions (such as time and fiscal time).

 These descriptions are fairly generic.
-In general the cubes will contain most of the appropriate numeric fields as Measures, but will be limited as to the Dimensions.
-The Task cube is surprisingly sparse, look to Assignments for the nitty-gritty details.
+In general, the cubes contain most of the appropriate numeric fields as measures but are limited as to dimensions.
+The Task cube is surprisingly sparse; Assignments has the nitty-gritty details.
 A detailed description of each cube is beyond the scope of this chapter, but we encourage you to use the reporting tools to investigate further.

 These cubes come out of the box with structure oriented around the fields that are native to Project Server.
-However it is possible to extend them to include enterprise custom fields.
-There are some limitations in this area however, particularly in the area of adding Dimensions for text based fields.
-Contact your Project Server Administrator for more details.
+However, it is possible to extend them to include enterprise custom fields.
+There are some limitations in this area, however, particularly in the area of adding dimensions for text-based fields.
+Contact your Project Server administrator for more details.

-Creating Easy to Access Reporting in Project Server/SharePoint BI
+Creating Easy-to-Access Reporting in Project Server/SharePoint BI

 SharePoint has always had strength in the area of collaboration, and one of the key factors in collaboration is easy accessibility.
-Accessibility can be looked at in two ways: how easy is it to get to something, and how easy it is for the average user to work with something.
-With SharePoint 2010 and Project Server 2010 you have several ways to create and access BI Reporting.
+Accessibility can be looked at in two ways: how easy it is to get to something and how easy it is for the average user to work with something.
+SharePoint 2010 and Project Server 2010 provide several ways to create and access BI reporting.

 BI Center and PerformancePoint Services

-When you work with BI in SharePoint, the obvious place to start is by creating a BI Center Site via the BI Center Site template.
-In the case of Project Server 2010, the PWA already includes a BI Center Site, which is accessible via a link in the Quick Launch Bar.
+When you work with BI in SharePoint, the obvious place to start is by creating a BI center site via the BI Center Site template.
+In the case of Project Server 2010, the Project Web App (PWA) already includes a BI Center Site (see Figure 10.1), which is accessible via a link in the Quick Launch Bar.
 It doesn’t get much easier than that!

-Figure 10.1: BI Center (Source: Advisicon) [10-01-biCenter.tif]
+Figure 10.1 BI Center [10-01-biCenter.tif]

+Source: Advisicon

-Once you’ve arrived at the BI Center you’ll find that it has a front page that introduces you to different aspects of BI, organized into three sections: Monitor Key Performance, Build and Share Reports, and Create Dashboards.
-Within each of these sections there are links to samples, and to learn more about a topic online.
-In addition, each of the sections will contain a link to the PerformancePoint Server (PPS) sample page.
+Once you’ve arrived at the BI Center, you’ll find that it has a front page that introduces you to different aspects of BI, organized into three sections: Monitor Key Performance, Build and Share Reports, and Create Dashboards.
+Within each of these sections there are links to samples and to learn more about a topic online.
+In addition, each of the sections contains a link to the PerformancePoint Server (PPS) sample page.
+(See Figure 10.2.)

-Figure 10.2: PPS Page (Source: Advisicon) [10-02-PPSPage.tif]
+Figure 10.2 PPS Page [10-02-PPSPage.tif]

+Source: Advisicon

 The PPS sample page will help guide you into the world of PerformancePoint, with more links to help you learn about it.
 But possibly the most significant item on this page is the button that allows you to download and run the Dashboard Designer tool.
 Should you choose PerformancePoint and Dashboard Designer as a BI tool, this is the front door.